Anitha-alapati/ZopaTest/README.md

 TestSetUp:

-clone the project url and open the project in Eclipse or Intellij IDEA Then we can see ZopaTest project
+Clone the project url and open the project in Eclipse or Intellij IDEA Then we can see ZopaTest project

 ![image](https://user-images.githubusercontent.com/57220137/136711785-01a8511d-f6e4-4511-b5be-2f56807765e3.png)